doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 not 00s developments.
 We just forgot because the 90s were a terrible, terrible time for software development.

 What happened in the 90s?
 C++, Java and OOP took hold.
-It was a bloodbath.
+It was awful.
 Good practice thrown out in favour of this "obvious" improvement to software development.
 Oh, and XML.
 Reinventing SGML one feature at a time while providing none of its elegance.
 There is a